-Measures the percentage of long-term patients that were given the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines vital to patient care.
+Measures the percent of long-term care residents who received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these types of vaccines critical to patient safety.

 Residents Maintain Autonomy

-In Clovis Healthcare and Rehabilitation Center, 16.72% Percentage of Patients
+In Clovis Healthcare and Rehabilitation Center, 8.41% of Patients

 Ability to Keep Residents Mobile

-In Clovis Healthcare and Rehabilitation Center, 18.98% Percentage of Residents
+In Clovis Healthcare and Rehabilitation Center, 9.88% of Residents

 Short-term Care: Rehospitalizations

-In Clovis Healthcare and Rehabilitation Center, 18.98 Percentage of Residents Rehospitalized
+In Clovis Healthcare and Rehabilitation Center, 9.88% of Residents Rehospitalized

-This metric tracks the number of times residents are rehospitalized per thousand days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is key to restoring the physical abilities of residents.
+This metric is a measure of the number of rehospitalizations per thousand days of short-term patient care.

 Short-term Care: ER Visits

-In Clovis Healthcare and Rehabilitation Center, 15.18 Percentage of Patients
+In Clovis Healthcare and Rehabilitation Center, 10.99% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Clovis Healthcare and Rehabilitation Center, 65.79% Percentage of Resident
+In Clovis Healthcare and Rehabilitation Center, 76.37% of Resident

 - Plains Regional Medical CenterAcute Care Hospitals 3.1 miles away2100 N Martin Luther King, Jr, Blvd Clovis New Mexico 88101Government - Federal(575) 769-7155